mike-344/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-Etch-a-sketch in using html, css, and javascript
+Etch-a-sketch using html, css, and javascript